 Crunchyroll’s user experience has definitely improved over the years, but it still could use some improvement.
 The homepage is relatively simple and uncluttered.
 You are greeted by popular anime, simulcasts, and new releases when you open up the app.
 The menu allows you to access your queue, where all of the anime you’ve started watching as well as those you have saved to your watchlist reside, as well as your history, browse, and settings.

 The place they chose to put the different dub options clutters the series page.
 It can be hard to find the season you are looking for as a result.
-It would provide a much better user experience if users could either set their preferred language or if they placed them in the video player as Netflix does.
+It would provide a much better user experience if users could either set their preferred language or they placed them in the video player as Netflix does.
 They did update where you can choose sub language, though.
-You can now choose your sub language directly on the video player, whereas in the past you’d have to sort through a list of subs on the series page.
+You can now choose your sub-language directly on the video player, whereas in the past you’d have to sort through a list of subs on the series page.
 This is a welcomed improvement.

 One positive of Crunchyroll’s app is that they have one of the best browse sections I’ve seen on an anime streaming site.
 They break things down by select genres and themes, including action, adventure, comedy, drama, fantasy, harem, historical, idols, isekai, magical girls, mecha, music, mystery, post-apocalyptic, romance, sci-fi, seinen, shojo, shonen, slice-of-life, sports, supernatural, and thriller.
 They have more genres listed than most, which makes it easier to find what you are looking for.

 The video player is simple and easy to navigate.
-In the video player, you can skip ahead or go back in an episode, you can pause or play and can skip forward or back an episode.
+In the video player, you can skip ahead or go back in an episode, you can pause or play, and can skip forward or back an episode.
 They mark episodes as watched too once you complete them, which is nice.
 All pretty standard options for a video player, but theirs has better functionality than most.

 All in all, the user experience could be a lot better on Crunchyroll’s app, particularly in regards to their series pages and how they categorize and list their dubs, but their app is easy to navigate and use, which is a positive.
 They have made some improvements over the years, but there is still some room, as with most things, for them to grow.